NashFP/computer-chess/jorendorff+cpp/README.md

 zero-indexed and the columns are numbered in the opposite direction&mdash;so this corresponds to square **c2**.

 The main AI starts at NOOPEN.
-I haven't understood the whole thing.
+It's rather bewildering; here are the parts that make sense to me:

-Certainly there is a routine, GNM, that simply finds every possible move, and calls another routine JANUS, for each one.
-JANUS can do several different things; its behavior is determined by a STATE variable.
+*   There is a routine, GNM, that simply finds every possible move, and calls another routine JANUS, for each one.

+    In other words, it's `map availableMoves JANUS`.

+    JANUS can do several different things; its behavior is determined by the variable STATE.
 GNM is thus a utility that the AI uses in several different ways.
+The poor man's higher-order function.

-The AI certainly has the ability to look ahead at capture exchanges, examining that part of the game tree depth-first.
+*   The AI has the ability to look ahead at capture exchanges, examining that part of the game tree depth-first.
 (This looking-ahead is what JANUS does when STATE is between -5 and 0.)
-But that is only part of the overall strategy.
+From the manual:

+    > **Exchange counts** are used to analyse the effect of the
+    > potential exchange combinations.
+Each count reflects the maximum
+    > number of points capturable at each level of an exchange
+    > combination.
+Capture chains are halted by pawn captures, king
+    > captures, or by reaching a limit of three captures per
+    > side.

-Every chess AI needs a scoring algorithm, to estimate the desirability of a possible future board state.
-Microchess has a fairly fancy one, but again I'm fuzzy on the details.
-A few things are clear: it prefers board states where white pieces have lots of available moves, and particularly where the white queen is mobile.
-And of course it likes capturing pieces.
+*   Every chess AI needs a scoring algorithm, to compare the possible moves and decide which is best.
+Microchess has a fancy one.
+It likes for its pieces to have lots of available moves, and particularly for the queen to be mobile.
+It values attacking its opponent&rsquo;s high-value pieces.
+And it values attacking a large total value of material (it will totally fork your pieces with a knight given the chance).

+Microchess does *not* contain a general minimax algorithm.
+From the
+manual:

+> With the exception of the capture tree, the MICROCHESS program
+> analyses  in  full only one move for each side beyond the move
+> it will make.
+It  is  possible  to  use  the  same  recursive
+> technique  used  by  TREE  to  carry  out a full analysis to a
+> further depth.
+To do this would require a routine to  analyse
+> and evaluate each intermediate position arrived at.
+Sequences
+> of  possible positions with positive values for computer moves
+> and negative values for opponent's moves can be summed to give
+> the total long term value of each  currently  available  move.

+Even this is not a description of minimax, as it contemplates move values being "summed" rather than the one best move being selected.

+> In  order to be time efficient, this analysis can be performed
+> on a subset of the available continuations selected by a quick
+> static analysis.
+In addition,  a  system  of  'tree  pruning'
+> should  be  implemented  to  prevent  long excursions down low
+> valued  branches.
+Programmers  embarking  on  this  type  of
+> program should bear in mind that from an average position with
+> 50  available  moves  per  side,  a  total  of  15.625 billion
+> sequences are generated in three moves per side.

+(It&rsquo;s true: 50<sup>6</sup> is 15.625 billion.)

-One more thing.
+**Opening.** One more cool thing.
 Microchess also conatins a script for one standard opening.
 If you let Microchess play white, it'll open with **e4**, and if you play the black moves listed below, Microchess plays the white moves.

-1.  e4      e5      (<kbd>6343</kbd>)
+1.  e4      e5      (<kbd>e7e5</kbd>)
-2. Nf3     Nc6     (<kbd>7655</kbd>)
+2. Nf3     Nc6     (<kbd>b8c6</kbd>)
-3. Bc4     Bc5     (<kbd>7245</kbd>)
+3. Bc4     Bc5     (<kbd>f8c5</kbd>)
-4.  c3      Nf6     (<kbd>7152</kbd>)
+4.  c3      Nf6     (<kbd>g8f6</kbd>)
-5.  d4      exd4    (<kbd>4334</kbd>)
+5.  d4      exd4    (<kbd>e5d4</kbd>)
-6.  cxd4    Bb4+    (<kbd>4536</kbd>)
+6.  cxd4    Bb4+    (<kbd>c5b4</kbd>)
-7. Nc3     Nxe4    (<kbd>5233</kbd>)
+7. Nc3     Nxe4    (<kbd>f6e4</kbd>)
-8.  o-o     Bxc3    (<kbd>3625</kbd>)
+8.  o-o     Bxc3    (<kbd>b4c3</kbd>)
 9.  bxc3

 This is the only way Microchess can castle.
 In fact, because Microchess doesn&rsquo;t really support castling, after **8. o-o** the user has to move white's rook manually by typing <kbd>h1f1 Enter</kbd>!

+The whole opening is encoded in 28 bytes, and the manual explains how to replace this opening with four others.

 ## Bugs in the original?